 The EXIT token is a stable synthetic currency whose face value is equivalent to the US Dollar (1 EXIT token = $1 US Dollar).
-It is minted as an additional reward when STAKE is placed into the protocol.

-In order to mint EXIT, the protocol is over-collateralized with a 2nd token pegged to ETH.
+To mint EXIT, the protocol is over-collateralized with a 2nd token pegged to ETH.
 This "soft ETH" value is rebalanced regularly to correspond to ETH value (1 soft ETH = 1 ETH).
 Soft Eth is maintained in the contract at a 2:1 ratio to the face value of EXIT.
 It is programmatically rebalanced to maintain this 2:1 ratio relative to the amount of EXIT minted by the protocol.

 Stability hinges on two factors.